 Sopianae – Early Christian Heritage

 The excavated finds in Sopianae provide a versatile illustration of the early Christian burial architecture and art of the northern and western provinces of the late Roman Empire.
 A unique feature of Sopianae’s Christian cemetery is that a large number of stone-masonry buildings is concentrated here, including small family crypts, large community tombs, and other funerary structures – at the time, Roman cemeteries generally did not have a significant number of these types of structures.
-The interior of some tombs is decorated with murals featuring biblical scenes and Christian symbols, such as the Christ monogram, one of the most commonly used symbol of early Christianity.
+The interior of some tombs is decorated with murals featuring biblical scenes and Christian symbols, such as the Christ monogram, one of the most commonly used symbols of early Christianity.

 Two-storey stone-masonry tombs were the resting places of wealthy families.
 The underground part of the structure is the burial chamber (crypt), where the deceased were placed in brick graves or less frequently in sarcophagi.
 The memorial chapel (mausoleum) was erected above this level.
 The edifices had a dual function: they served as burial and ceremonial sites at the same time.
 The meeting of Eastern and Western traditions is well illustrated by the two-storey tombs of Pécs, where the Balkan customs of underground crypts and the Roman fashion of ostentatious above-the-ground mausoleums appear in a complementary manner.
 This is also one of the peculiarities of the early Christian cemetery in Pécs.
 For the most part, only the main walls of the upper-level mausoleums are visible, while the underground crypts have survived in much better conditions for posterity.